 - Instead of boiling, bake sweet potato wedges with the skins on.
 Remove the skins and carry on with this recipe.

-This easy sweet potato dessert needs to be stored in the fridge because it uses milk and eggs.
-It will last for about 5 days in an airtight container in the fridge.
+Store this sweet potato dessert in the fridge because it uses milk and eggs.
+It will last for about five days in an airtight container in the fridge.

 - Hand mixer